CHOOSE your TURTLENECK wisely – (Very) Well Dressed #5

 Yes, this room is "magical".

-Magical, because it is able to give a touch of sophistication to almost any fall or winter outfit, with very little effort.
-And what’s more, it works for many styles .
+Magical, because it can add a touch of sophistication to almost any fall or winter outfit, with very little effort.
+And what's more, it works for so many styles .

 ...